flynnzac/mro/README.md

 <h1>mro</h1>
 stack-based macro processor extensible with guile

 <p>The mro program processes macros.
 It can also execute Guile Scheme code and insert the value that code returns into the text.
 The <code>mro</code> program is based on a simple stack-based macro language.
-It has six basic commands and is less than 300 lines of code.</p>
+It has seven basic commands and is less than 300 lines of code.</p>

 <p>All of the program's commands are single characters.
 The default command characters are well-suited to producing Tex files and HTML files which is mostly what I use the program for.
 These characters can be changed by providing options to the <code>make</code> command.</p>